RisinT96/cdefmt/README.md

 To gain a better understanding I recommend reading through the [binutils ld docs](https://sourceware.org/binutils/docs/ld/Scripts.html).

-When the project is compiled and linked, each log string is assigned a unique address by the linker, this address can be used as a unique ID to identify the log.<br>
+When the project is compiled and linked, each log metadata struct is assigned a unique address by the linker, this address can be used as a unique ID to identify the log.<br>
-The compilation process embeds these addresses into the places that reference the log strings, because, being marked `INFO` and `static`, they don't depend on any runtime linkage, and are hardcoded by the linker, this means **we can completely remove the `.cdefmt` section from the shipped binary**, without affecting any of the functionality.
+The compilation process embeds these addresses into the places that reference the log metadata, because, being marked `INFO` and `static`, they don't depend on any runtime linkage, and are hardcoded by the linker, this means **we can completely remove the `.cdefmt` section from the shipped binary**, without affecting any of the functionality.

 Now we know where the metadata strings are stored, and how we can extract them using the log ID, however we still don't know how to parse the log's arguments, as they're in a packed struct and can have any size, type or structure.<br>